naymspace/backpex/guides/live_resource/user-preferences.md

 With no `:adapters` config, the router falls back to a single `:default` → Session route so existing apps need no changes.

+Once you configure `:adapters`, that zero-config fallback is disabled.
+Every key must match a configured exact/wildcard route or an explicit `:default`.
+Otherwise `Backpex.Preferences.Router` raises when it first resolves the unmatched key.
+Include
+`{:default, Backpex.Preferences.Adapters.Session, []}` when unspecified keys
+should remain session-backed.

 #### Routing a single resource

 Patterns are split into segments by the same rule as keys, so a wildcard can